Palace of Versailles

 I. Connaissance ("Knowledge")

--The main architect was Louis Le Vau; Charles Le Brun was the painter and decorator, and
+- Located in Versailles, France-The main architect was Louis Le Vau; Charles Le Brun was the painter and decorator, and

 Andre Le Notre as the landscape architect